RutronikSystemSolutions/RDK3_ModusToolbox_App/README.md

 - Mount the RAB4-RTK adapter board.

-- Press and hold the button USER_BTN1 and then press and release a RESET Button.
+- Press and hold the button USER_BTN1 and then press and release the RESET Button.
 Notice if the GREEN LED D7 - "POWER" lights up.

 - Release the USER_BTN1.
 The YELLOW blinking LED1 D8 indicates that the system is running and is ready for connection with a smartphone via Bluetooth LE.

-  NOTICE 1: this demo does not have power-saving and self-shutting down algorithms implemented yet.
+  NOTICE 1: This demo does not have power-saving and self-shutting down algorithms implemented yet.
 The switch SW3 must be switched down to the +5V/KitProg position if the development kit is not used.
 This is especially important if you are using batteries without the protection circuits integrated (never allow for the voltage of the battery to fall below 3 volts).

   NOTICE 2: The charging will not work if the boost mode is engaged.
 You need to restart the demo without pressing USER_BTN1.